SoftlySplinter/SCIENCE/md/SEM6120/00-notes.md

 *We can find solutions using search, but how can we remember solutions, learn from them and adapt them to new situations?
 This will cover perceptrons, single-layer and multi-layer networks (5 hours).*

+### Symbolic Learning

+When we use some sort of rule-based system, we generally have to understand the rules.
+This means we understand the conclusions it draws, because it can tell us.

+When a system learns from such rules, it processes in a way which can be understood.

+### Subsymbolic Learning

+Don't really understand, or have control over, the way in which solutions are found.

+ANNs, GAs, GP and sometimes statistical methods.

+Might be related to the randomness factor.

+### Artificial Neural Networks

+*(A: time to not understand backprop again)*

+Inputs (variables) -> network -> Outputs (results).

 ## Propositional and First-Order Logic

 *The backbone of knowledge representation (4 hours).*